fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 You can find the complete applications used in this workshop in the [`apps` directory](./apps/).
 TODO The above...

-## All commands
+## All Commands

-TODO Meant as a quick reference for all the required commands to make this module work end-to-end
+The below sections contains all the commands and the code needed to complete this section

 ### Using TypeScript